notdodo/github-actions/README.md

 ## Tagging

-The repository is automatically tagged (no tag for each workflow) using [anothrNick/github-tag-action](https://github.com/anothrNick/github-tag-action).
+The repository is automatically tagged (tag for each workflow) using [notdodo/auto-tagger](https://github.com/notdodo/github-actions/tree/main/auto-tagger).
 To increase a specific semver include in any of the commit messages:

 - `[#major]`